- Data Access

 Geometric Instrument Calibration Parameter files

-The values of the different geometric parameters are stored in the Instrument Calibration Parameters (ICP) files.
-For each camera there is a separate ICP file.
+The values of the different geometric parameters are stored in Instrument Calibration Parameters (ICP) files.
+For each camera, a separate ICP file exists.
 Initial values for parameters are given by the on-ground calibration.
-In-flight updates of the parameters are computed by the Geometric Calibration and delivered to the User Segment Processing Facility (PF) for the direct geo-referencing of the PROBA-V products.
-Information on the most recent geometric ICP files and geolocation accuracy can be found in the Quarterly Image Quality Reports and Absolute Location Error plots, respectively.
+In-flight updates of the parameters are computed by the Geometric Calibration and delivered to the User Segment Processing Facility (PF) for the direct geo-referencing of the PROBA-V data.
+Information on the most recent geometric ICP files and geolocation accuracy can be found in the Quarterly Image Quality Reports and Absolute Location Error plot, respectively.